2026 review of Senedd constituencies: Welsh-only names

 In the final proposals, several constituency names were changed, giving all of them a single Welsh-only name, including the remaining four which had been bilingual in the revised proposals.
 This met the conditions set in law that the constituencies must have a single name for use in Welsh and English, unless it was considered unacceptable.

 The use of all Welsh-only names prompted a re-iteration of support from Cymdeithas yr Iaith chairman Joseff Gnagbo, who stated the move to be an "important precedent" for any future constituencies to also have Welsh-only names and for Welsh-only names to be used in other contexts as well.
 While the move received condemnation from former Welsh Conservative leader Andrew RT Davies stating that respondents to the commission's consultation mentioned that it "disenfranchised them", commenting that "they were ignored", and that "Wales is bilingual and constituency names should be in both languages".
 Other Conservative MSs from Powys claimed the larger constituencies means the link between representatives and constituents "will be lost" and criticised the loss of "Radnorshire" from the map.

 The commission stated the Welsh-only names were "acceptable and recognisable for people across Wales".
 Shreen Williams, the head of the commission, stated that the move prompted a "pushback", but backed it stating that the opposition they received was "primarily [...] anti-Welsh sentiment", which was "incredibly disappointing".
 The final consultation had over 4,000 responses and was described by the commission to have received more responses then any other consultation "by a considerable margin".

+In March 2026, Reform UK revealed their candidates for the 2026 election but did not use the Welsh-only names for the new constituencies.
+Instead they used the names of the UK Parliament constituencies, used in English, that the Senedd constituencies are pairings of.
+For example, instead of Brycheiniog Tawe Nedd, "Brecon, Radnor and Cwm Tawe, Neath and Swansea East" was used by the party.